hsuankai/Temporally-Guided-Music-to-Body-Movement-Generation/README.md

 python test.py --plot_path xxx.mp4 --output_path xxx.pkl
 ```
 If you have problem with limited gpu memory usage, try to decrease `--d_model` or use multi-gpu `--gpu_ids 0,1,2`.
-- `--plot_path` can make video of predicted playing movement.
+- `--plot_path` make video of predicted playing movement.
 We here specify one of violinist for visualization.
-- `--output_path` generate predicted keypoints, which consists of three axes of 15 keypoints.
+- `--output_path` save predicted keypoints and ground truth, whose dimensions is N x K x C, where N is the number of frames, K is the number of keypoints and C is three axes.

 ### Inference in the wild
 If you want to make video and get predicted keypoints for custom audio data by pretrained model, run following commands:
 ```
 python inference.py --inference_audio xxx.wav --plot_path xxx.mp4 --output_path xxx.pkl
 ```
-`--plot_path` and `--output_path` are the same as described in **test.py**, and you need to put the path of your violin music in argument `--inference_audio`.
+`--plot_path` and `--output_path` are the same as described in **test.py**, and you need to put the path of your violin music on argument `--inference_audio`.